kunindustries/kunindustries.github.io/tech.md

 permalink: /tech/
 ---

-Well, we like to believe we're pretty tech savvy need your things fixed? give us a call! we'll put it right back together, good as new!
+Well, we like to believe we're pretty tech savvy.
+Why not let us prove it to you, at a fair price?

 # Hardware
 We can repair: